 5. Meet UW-Parkside general university requirements.
 To see how the number of transfer credits affect these requirements, click the "Transfer Credit" tab.
 For a full list of university policies, see the academic catalog.
 This includes:

 iii.
 Foreign Language Requirement

 6. Submit an application to graduate and pay the required application fee.
 This is the way in which students obtain institutional and departmental approval of their petition to graduate.

-Receive updates and information on Parkisde, academic programs, financial aid, and more.
+Information about Parkside, academic programs, financial aid, and more.
 Sign up today!

 Schedule an appointment with an admissions counselor by calling 262-595-2355.

 As a transfer student at Parkside, you will:

 At Parkside, we proudly maintain strong partnerships with many regional colleges and universities.
 Our transfer admissions counselors provide guidance and prepare timely and accurate transfer credit evaluations, allowing you to maximize transfer credit and make informed decisions.